cu-mkp/edition-webpages/docs/about/sponsors.md

 Postdoctoral Research Scholars, 2017–20.

 **Support from Columbia University Affiliates**
- - **Collaboratory Grant**, “Transforming Texts: Computational Approaches to Text Analysis and Visualization,” 2017–20.
+ - Collaboratory Grant, “Transforming Texts: Computational Approaches to Text Analysis and Visualization,” 2017–20.
- - **Collaboratory Seed Grant**, Columbia University, “What is a Book for 21st Century?” seed funding, 2016–18.
+ - Collaboratory Seed Grant, Columbia University, “What is a Book for 21st Century?” seed funding, 2016–18.
- - **Provost’s Hybrid Learning Course Redesign and Delivery**, “What is a Book in the 21st Century?
+ - Provost’s Hybrid Learning Course Redesign and Delivery, “What is a Book in the 21st Century?
 Working with Historical Texts in a Digital Environment,” 2016–17.